Skip to main content

 Yale Plan Clinics

-In March 1944, two free clinics, called the Yale Plan Clinics, were established in Hartford and New Haven, Connecticut, as a joint initiative between Yale University's Laboratory of Applied Physiology and the Connecticut State Prison Association.
-The Quarterly Journal of Studies on Alcohol announced the establishment of the Clinics in 1943, listing the main purposes to test if large-scale rehabilitation of alcoholics ("inebriates") could be done cost-effectively and to demonstrate that treating alcoholism would be much cheaper than the costs of arrests and jail time, mental hospital care, supporting dependents of alcoholics, accidents and workplace absenteeism.
+In March 1944, two free clinics, knows as the Yale Plan Clinics, opened in Hartford and New Haven, Connecticut, as a joint initiative between Yale University's Laboratory of Applied Physiology and the Connecticut State Prison Association.
+As announced in the Quarterly Journal of Studies on Alcohol, the clinics aimed to evaluate whether large-scale rehabilitation of individuals with alcoholism could be both effective and cost-efficient.

-Several other articles followed with notes, reports, and transcriptions of sessions in QJSA, such as Notes on the First Half Year’s Experience at the Yale Plan Clinics.
-Related to the research and educational activities at the Center, the clinics were founded on two key principles: the medical perspective that alcoholism is a disease ("ailment") and the observation that rehabilitated alcoholics often become valuable members of society.
+Subsequent articles in QJSA included reports, transcriptions of sessions, and early clinical observations, such as Notes on the First Half Year’s Experience at the Yale Plan Clinics.
+Related to the research and educational activities at the Center, the clinics operated on two foundational principles: first, that alcoholism is a medical condition ("ailment"), and second, that those who recover from it can reintegrate as contributing members of society.

 Yale Plan on Alcoholism